fomightez/sequencework/plot_expression_across_chromosomes/README.md

 `manhattan-plot` that can be seen [here](https://github.com/brentp/bio-playground/tree/master/plots) and the plot in Figure 5B from Thorburn et al. 2013 (PMID: 23468524) that can be seen [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3639041/).

 There are several optional flags that can be supplied at the time of calling the script to control options.
-These are shown if you invoke with `-help` flag, i.e., type `python plot_expression_across_chromosomes.py --help` or simply call the script with no additional arguments.
+These are shown if you invoke with `help` flag, i.e., type `python plot_expression_across_chromosomes.py --help` or simply call the script with no additional arguments.
 Additionally, inside the script there are several `USER ADJUSTABLE VALUES` that can be edited for easy customization.